Annihilator & One World

-Annihilator & One World are two board wargames released in one package by Metagaming Concepts in 1979 as the 14th addition to its MicroGame line.
+Annihilator & OneWorld are two board wargames released in one package by Metagaming Concepts in 1979 as the 14th addition to its MicroGame line.

 Description

-OneWorld and Annihalator are separate two-player microgames that differ greatly in theme.
+OneWorld and Annihilator are separate two-player microgames that differ greatly in theme.

-Oneworld, is a light-hearted fantasy game in which the players take the role of opposing gods Chez and Borg.
+OneWorld, is a light-hearted fantasy game in which the players take the role of opposing gods Chez and Borg.
 The gods send their children Fog, Blade and Stone to attack the rival god, using a form of diceless combat similar to "rock paper scissors."
 The game ends when one of the gods is destroyed.

 Annihilator is a more traditional science fiction wargame featuring a giant planet-killing machine similar to the one in the Star Trek episode The Doomsday Machine (1967).
-One player sends a small force of space soldiers into the machine to seek out and destroy its two computer brains, while the other player controls the machine's robots and other defenses.
+One player sends a small military unit into the machine to seek out and destroy its two computer brains, while the other player controls the machine's robots and other defenses.